-Whether you are working on your or getting ready to write your AACOMAS personal essay, this blog is your ultimate guide to writing the perfect statement.
+Whether you are a applicant working on your or getting ready to write your AACOMAS personal essay, this blog is your ultimate guide to writing the perfect statement.
 We'll go over each medical school personal statement example and break down the process so you can compose a winning statement that will get you into the medical school of your dreams!

 Listen to the blog!

 As one of the most important , the personal statement tells your story of why you decided to pursue the medical profession.
 To help you craft it, we're going to go over 20 fantastic medical school personal statement examples and teach you how to create your own from scratch.
 Keep in mind that personal statements are one of the key factors that affect .
 This is why it's important to write a stellar essay!

 I made my way to Hillary’s house after hearing about her alcoholic father’s incarceration.
 Seeing her tearfulness and at a loss for words, I took her hand and held it, hoping to make things more bearable.
 She squeezed back gently in reply, “thank you.”
 My silent gesture seemed to confer a soundless message of comfort, encouragement and support.